- Abhorrent Admirer:

 - Action Adventure Series

-- Addiction Displacement: Between seasons 1 and 2, Nate quits drinking alcohol and starts ingesting massive amounts of coffee.
+- Between seasons 1 and 2, Nate quits drinking alcohol and starts ingesting massive amounts of coffee.
 Sophie also suggests that the cons themselves are becoming an addiction for him.
 And now he is mixing both! (alcohol + cons)